robertmcatee/robertmcatee.github.io/README.md

 * Continuous improvement

 ## 🌐 Languages
+* English, Native or bilingual proficiency
+* Spanish, Native or bilingual proficiency
 * German, Limited working proficiency
-* Spanish, Native or bilingual proficiency

 ## 🎖️ Honors & Awards
+* Honorary Admiral in the Texas Navy, The State of Texas
+* Honorary Colonel, The State of Alabama
 * Kentucky Colonel, The Commonwealth of Kentucky
-* Honorary Colonel, The State of Alabama
-* Honorary Admiral in the Texas Navy, The State of Texas

 ## 🎗️ Volunteering
 * Cloud Native Computing Foundation